Fast radio burst energy function in the presence of $\rm DM_{host}$ variation: Methods

-where $\Delta_j \log_{10} E$ is the $j$-th energy bin size.
+where $\Delta_j \lg E$ is the $j$-th energy bin size.

-We perform a Monte Carlo (MC) simulation with $\num{10000}$ realizations of the redshift sample following the posterior probability distribution of \refeq{eq:likeli}.
-The energy function is estimated using each of the realization.
-The estimation uncertainty is evaluated via the the standard deviation.
+We perform a Monte Carlo (MC) simulation with $10000$ realizations of the redshift sample following the posterior probability distribution of \refeq{eq:likeli}.
+The energy function is estimated using each of the realizations.
+The uncertainty is evaluated via the the standard deviation.